· Mason Everett · Reviews · 6 min read

 4

-WEN 13-Inch Spiral Benchtop Thickness Planer
+WEN PL1326 13-Inch Spiral Planer

-Best in class for quiet spiral cutting
+Best in class for smooth finishes and reduced noise

 Product Specs

-Max Width13 Inches
+Max Width13 inches

 Motor15 Amp